-In Girl Guides, we believe that girls of every age have the capacity to be actively involved in, and ultimately take ownership of, all aspects of their Girl Guide Experience.
+At Girl Guides, we believe that girls of every age have the capacity to be actively involved in, and ultimately take ownership of, all aspects of their Girl Guide Experience.
 Girls develop curiosity through hands-on learning, and engage in relevant activities based on their own interest.

 When given the opportunity and support they need, girls enthusiastically take charge of all aspects of their Girl Guiding Experience.
 Girls desire to be more involved and have time and space to revel in the possibilities available to them.

-Girl-Led is an integral part of providing the best opportunities for girls of all ages to be the best version of themselves.
+‘Girl-Led’ is an integral part of providing the best opportunities for girls of all ages to be the best version of themselves.
 Girl-Led allows girls to participate in experiences that connect them to their identity and to our world.

-In short, when girls have opportunities to take the lead in their own learning and discovery, and Leaders nurture their curiosity and support their self-development, we call this Girl-Led.
+When girls have opportunities to take the lead in their own learning and discovery, and Leaders nurture their curiosity and support their self-development, we call this Girl-Led.